Hardware Honeypot: Setting Sequential Reverse Engineering on a Wrong Track: Background Analysis

 \subsubsection{FSM}

-The state transition graph of an \ac{FSM} consists of a set of states, inputs, and transitions, and a reset state \cite{moore1956gedanken}.
+The \ac{STG} of an \ac{FSM} consists of a set of states, inputs, transitions, and a reset state \cite{moore1956gedanken}.
 Synthesis translates the \ac{FSM} into a gate-level netlist.
-A set of \acp{FF}, so-called \acp{SFF} or the state register, hold the \ac{FSM} state, while their combinatorial input cone, so-called next state logic, updates the \ac{FSM} state for each clock cycle, implementing the state transitions.
+State FFs or the state register hold the \ac{FSM} state, while their combinational input cone, the next state logic, updates the \ac{FSM} state for each clock cycle, implementing the state transitions.